 - 1. Select File | Add Master File(s) after the new project has been given a name. - 2.
 Select the files which contain the data collected at the base station(s) from the list of available GPB files.
 Click Open. - 3.
 Enter the coordinates of the base station. - 4.
 Verify that the coordinates are in the datum being used for processing.
-For more information, See Section 2.6.5, on Page 97. - 5.
-Enter the antenna model and height information and click OK. - ☐ This height is used for computation so if baselines are 300 km or more, better results are obtained with ellipsoidal height.
+For more information, See Section 2.6.2, on Page 72. - 5.
+Enter the antenna model and height information and click OK.